Monday, April 13, 2026

 Skate Tough or Go Home

-But anyway, my son and I were skating that day.
-When we got there, my main spot was the mini ramp.
-I go and get on the deck and wait my turn.
-There was a little kid there, maybe eight/ten years old.
-He would put it board up on the coping and then take it off.
+We were hitting the mini ramp.
+I got on the deck and waited my turn.
+There was this little kid there, maybe eight or ten.
+He’d put his board on the coping, then take it off.
 Put it on, take it off.
-He looked scared shitless, but he really wanted to do it.
-We were like just go for it little dude.
-If you fall, get up and do it again.
-That's how you learn.
-It won't hurt forever.
-You got it.
-He backed off, stood back, and said you can go.
+He looked scared shitless, but he clearly wanted to do it.
+We were like, “Just go for it, little dude!
+If you fall, just get back up.
+That’s how you learn.
+It won’t hurt forever.
+You got this.”
+He backed off, stood back, and said, “You can go.”

-So I started talking to him and walking him through the process.
-Put this foot here, put this one here and lean forward.
-But not too much, just kind of balance yourself out.
-So I said just like this.
-I dropped in fast, grinded almost the entire mini came back the other side and grinded the entire thing as well.
-As I was coming back down the transition, my board fish tailed and I flew the entire length of the flat drilling my elbow into the other transition.
-I jumped up immediately, hopped on my board and dropped in again.
-I got through and waited on the deck.
-Elbow hurting like a mofo ( I didn't tell him that).
+So I started talking to him, walking him through the drop-in.
+“Put this foot here, this one here, and lean forward.
+But not too much—just balance it out.”
+I told him, “Watch, just like this.”
+I dropped in fast, grinded almost the entire mini, came back the other side, and grinded that too.
+But as I was coming back down the transition, my board fishtailed.
+I flew the entire length of the flat and drilled my elbow right into the other transition.
+I jumped up immediately, hopped back on my board, and finished.
+I waited on the deck with my elbow hurting like a mofo, though I didn't tell him that.

 Saturday, May 22, 2021